Oliviaa7/snake-client/README.md

 ## Final Product

 This is an example of initializing the game with a player.
-Initials specified within the code appear above the character.
+Initials specified within the code appear above the character with a greeting temporarily.
 !["Initializing the game with player initials and a greeting showing on snake character"](./images/Screenshot-1.png)

 Special characters have been set with messages.